scrum101/scrum101.github.io/inpractice.md

 ## Sprint planning

 Each sprint starts with a [sprint planning](glossary.md#sprint-planning) session.
 The session is facilitated by the [scrum master](glossary.md#scrum-master).
-During the sprint planning, the top priority items from the backlog are moved into the sprint, up to the value of story points that previous experience (supported by evidence velocity, burn-up and burn-down reports) suggests can be achieved in one sprint.
+During the sprint planning, the top priority items from the backlog are moved into the sprint, up to the value of story points that previous experience (supported by evidence from velocity, burn-up and [burn-down](glossary.md#sprint-burndown) reports) suggests can be achieved in one sprint.
 Dev team availability (eg planned leave, training courses etc) should be factored in here.

-Tickets can be assigned to team members during the sprint or, in a truy [agile](glossary.md#agile) team, picked up by whoever is available based on priority during the course of the sprint.
+Tickets can be assigned to team members during the sprint or, in a truly [agile](glossary.md#agile) team, picked up by whoever is available based on priority during the course of the sprint.

 ## Daily stand-ups